Greater bird-of-paradise: Calls

 Males spend the majority of their time during mating seasons at their respective display grounds.
 They begin calling before sunrise and cease shortly after sunset.
 They feed very briefly and infrequently, moving away from display grounds in the heat of the afternoon, and returning before dusk.
 This mating behavior most commonly occurs between March and May, and again August through December, but can occur during other parts of the year as well.

 Status

 A common species throughout its native range, the greater bird-of-paradise is evaluated as Least Concern on the IUCN Red List of Threatened Species.
-It is listed on Appendix II of CITES.
+It is listed in Appendix II of CITES.